siliconsagenerd/My_Habit_Tracker_App/README.md

     ```bash
     python preload_db.py
     ```
-    *This step is crucial for initial setup and to have sample data available for testing and demonstration.* [cite: 1]
+    *This step is crucial for initial setup and to have sample data available for testing and demonstration.*

 ---